 The mine suffered an awful accident on 20th October 1919 when the 62 year old Man Engine (a device for transporting miners underground) failed.
 The accident occurred at the end of a shift when the miners were returning to the surface.
 The rod which controlled the movement broke, throwing those riding it down the 266 fathom deep shaft (1 Fathom = 6ft).
 A total of 31 lives were lost with 19 men being injured.
-The mine continued to work but never really recovered from this accident, even with new machinery and processing areas the site was finally closed in 1930.
+But the mine continued to work but never really recovered from this accident.
+Even with new machinery and processing areas the site was finally closed in 1930.

 To see more about the site follow the link to the National Trust Website: Levant Mine